learning-zone/python-basics/README.md

 [('a', 1), ('b', 2), ('c', 3)]

 Here, it pairs items from the two lists, and creates tuples with those.
-But it doesn't have to be lists.
+But it doesn\'t have to be lists.

     list(zip(('a','b','c'),(1,2,3)))